Garrett McNamara's 100-foot wave | Surfing on an obsession

 An unsurfable wave

-Every morning, while driving to his surf shop, Garrett McNamara passed by a seafront road in Hawaii.
+While driving to his surf shop every morning, Garrett McNamara passed by a seafront road in Hawaii.
 With three sons and the bills to pay, he had decided to give up on professional surfing.
 However, he wasn’t happy.
 Beyond the guardrail, he could see the waves.
 That’s where he wanted to be.

 The secret of Nazaré